-3.1.3.
+2.1.3.
 HAZ 104- Reading and Writing

 Reading and Writing course is a compulsory foreign language course given in both semesters of English preparatory classes.
-The course starts at the intermediate level B1, and it is aimed for students to have English reading and writing skills at the intermediate level C1 by the end of the year.
+The course starts at the intermediate level B1, and it is aimed for students to have English reading and writing skills for academic purposes at the intermediate level C1 by the end of the year.

-3.2.
+2.2.
 Course Hours for CEPP

-For all compulsory preparatory classes, classes are held four hours a day, five days a week.
-While two branches have classes between 09:00 and 12:10 in the morning, the afternoon branches have classes between 13:00 and 16:10.
-Each class takes 4 lesson hours of face-to-face instruction on daily basis.
+For all compulsory preparatory classes, classes are held four to six hours a day, four days a week.
+While two branches have a range of lessons starting at 09:00 in the morning and ending at 17:10 in the afternoon.
+Each class takes 4-6 lesson hours of face-to-face instruction on daily basis.

-3.3.
+2.3.
 Duration of Education